hoeck/typesafe-query-builder/README.md

 `yarn test-database:psql` to start a psql connected to the test database

-`yarn test ---watchAll` to run the tests in watch mode
+`yarn test:watch` to run the tests in watch mode

 ## Similar Projects